rohan908/team-o-copy/readme.md

 ### node_modules

 This is location NPM installs packages.
-Some packages (`turbo` and `prettier`, as an example) still use this as a caching location.
+Some packages (`turbo` and `prettier`, as an example) still use this as a caching location (as opposed to Yarn PnP, which is used in the rest of the repo).
 Deleting this folder shouldn't have any affect other than slowing things down temporarily.

 ### Packages

 Packages contains packages that the front/back end rely on, including code they share.
-Changes to `Packages` will automatically be reflected in both the front and back ends
+Changes to `Packages` will automatically be reflected in both the front and back ends.